FILING DEADLINE: Friday, November 17, 2023, by 4:30 PM

 - In the process of meeting the above responsibilities, the School Board will focus its meetings and other activities on improving student achievement.

 School Boards govern within a complex environment shaped by the current national focus on improving student achievement and constrained by Federal and State laws and regulations, often limited resources, and sometimes competing for demands from community members and various constituencies.
 The Providence School Board exercises its authority as a whole and does not advance individual or constituent agendas.
 The Board actively seeks to represent the entire community and is responsive to community expectations but resists pressure from groups seeking to advance a position inconsistent with the good of the school district as a whole.
-Individual School Board members debate issues, but once policy has been adopted, the Board speaks with one voice through policies adopted.
+Individual School Board members debate issues, but once the policy has been adopted, the Board speaks with one voice through policies adopted.
 Board members adhere to the highest ethical standards, including but not limited to those defined by state law, city codes of ethics, and adopted Board codes of ethics.
 Board members receive a modest annual stipend.

 Regular School Board meetings are held on the second and fourth Wednesday of each month from 5:30 P.M. to approximately 9:30 P.M.
 Meetings consist of an “open session” (for public observation) and may include a closed “executive session”; meeting agendas are posted on the Providence School District website (http://providenceschools.org).
 In addition, special meetings are scheduled as necessary for personnel grievances and disciplinary matters of litigation.
 Board members also visit schools and attend various special events such as award ceremonies, graduations, conferences, seminars, etc. This averages approximately four meetings per month.

 - Must be a resident of the City of Providence and a qualified elector of the city.
-May not hold other paid office or employment in the city.
+May not hold other paid office or employment with the city.
 May not have a direct or indirect financial interest in any contract concerning the public schools.

 - Demonstrated ability to exercise a leadership and governance role, collaborate with the Superintendent as the district’s chief executive officer, and delegate responsibility for the administration of the schools to the Superintendent.